quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The largest packet number acknowledged in the packet number space so far.

 loss_time\[kPacketNumberSpace]:
-: The time at which the next packet in that packet number space will be considered lost based on exceeding the reordering window in time.
+: The earliest time at which an additional packet in that packet number space will be considered lost based on exceeding the reordering window in time.

 sent_packets\[kPacketNumberSpace]: